Teasotea/exosky-nasa-space-apps-2024/README.md

 ## USE OF ARTIFICIAL INTELLIGENCE

-We used ChatGPT & Github copilot for development acceleration
+We used ChatGPT & Github Copilot for development acceleration

 ## SPACE AGENCY DATA